umguec/Decoding-brain-representations/README.md

 - Normalize X and Y to have zero mean and unit variance.
 Tip: Recall that normalization means subtracting the mean of each pixel/voxel from itself and dividng it by its standard deviation.
 You can use bsxfun, mean and std functions, or zscore function.
 - Split X and Y in two parts called X_training and X_test, and Y_training and Y_test.
 The training set should contain 80 stimulus-response pairs (40 pairs for sixes and 40 pairs for nines).
 The test set should contain 20 stimulus-response pairs (10 pairs for sixes and 10 pairs for nines).

-(The solution of the task is provided in *task_1.m*.
+(The solution of the task is provided in *./solutions/task_1.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)

 ---

-Note: In the remainder of this document, we will use **x** for referring to stimuli and **y** for referring to responses.
+Note: In the remainder of this document, we will use **x** for referring to a 784 x 1 stimulus vector and **y** for referring to a 3092 x 1 response vector.

 Our goal is to solve the problem of reconstructing **x** from **y**.